 3. Every nerf battle has 2 stages.
 In Stage 1, you expend the ammo load-out that you started the game with.
 In Stage 2 — which lasts a lot longer — you are scrounging darts off the floor, hoping someone will shoot at you so you can collect the dart and shoot it back.
 At any given time, you only have a handful of darts, unless you’re a hoarder.
 This 2-stage dynamic is important because…

-4. In Stage 1, motorized, clip-fed blasters are the most fun you can have.
-Good news: with good fire discipline and a couple high-capacity clips, this stage can last quite a while.
+4. In Stage 1, motorized, magazine-fed blasters are the most fun you can have.
+Good news: with good fire discipline and a couple high-capacity magazines, this stage can last quite a while.
 Bad news: when it’s over, it’s over.
 In a typical every-man-for-himself scenario, you’re on the run all the time.
-Reloading a clip with scrounged darts on the run takes three hands, and when you’re reloading, you’re not ready to fire unless you’re juggling two clips (which takes four hands).
+Reloading a magazine with scrounged darts on the run takes three hands, and when you’re reloading, you’re not ready to fire unless you’re juggling two magazines (which takes four hands).
 It’s not a ton of fun.
 Having one as part of a three- or four-man squad would probably be worth it, but by yourself, it’s just a pain.

 5. Your best bet for Stage 2 is something small and VERY easy to reload.
 (Which is fantastic, because the little blasters are pretty cheap.)
 Single-shot is okay, but it’s better if you have the capability for at least one fast follow-up shot.
 For my money, a hammer-action revolver like the Hammershot is best.
 It shoots and cycles one-handed, leaving the other hand free for picking up darts and reloading (or wielding a sword, but we’ll get to that).
 It carries 5 darts in an open-front cylinder, so you can reload as you go, and you’re almost always ready to shoot.